Algorithms

 Handle Events#

-Here we are registering to events from Hkube.
+Here we are registering to events from HKube.

 Each event has a specific handler, as described below.